FrankHassanabad/suricata-sample-data/README.md

 echo "${file_list[@]}" | jq -s '.'
 ```

-To sort a eve.json object of alerts by timestamp in ascending order would be:
+To sort a eve.json object of alerts by timestamp in ascending order:

 ```sh
 jq -s 'sort_by(.timestamp)' eve.json
 ```

-To get an ad-hoc timeline of signature strings from an eve.json file of all alerts would be:
+To get an ad-hoc timeline of signature strings from an eve.json file of all alerts:

 ```sh
 jq -s 'sort_by(.timestamp)|.[].alert.signature' eve.json
 ```

-To get an array of alerts in one of the sample sub-folders sorted by timestamp in ascending order would be:
+To get an array of alerts in one of the sample sub-folders sorted by timestamp in ascending order:

 ```sh
 cd ${ROOT_OF_THIS_PROJECT}
 jq 'sort_by(.timestamp)' samples/first-org-conf-2015/alerts-only.json
 ```

-To get an ad-hoc timeline of signature strings from one of the samples by timestamp would be:
+To get an ad-hoc timeline of signature strings from one of the samples by timestamp:

 ```sh
 cd ${ROOT_OF_THIS_PROJECT}